awsdocs/amazon-eks-user-guide/doc_source/eksctl.md

-# The `eksctl` command line utility<a name="eksctl"></a>
+# Installing `eksctl`<a name="eksctl"></a>

 This topic covers `eksctl`, a simple command line utility for creating and managing Kubernetes clusters on Amazon EKS\.
 The `eksctl` command line utility provides the fastest and easiest way to create a new cluster with nodes for Amazon EKS\.
 For more information and to see the official documentation, visit [https://eksctl\.io/](https://github.com/weaveworks/eksctl)\.

+This topic helps you to download and install `eksctl` binaries for macOS, Linux, and Windows operating systems\.
+Select the tab name of your operating system\.

 ## Installing or upgrading `eksctl`<a name="installing-eksctl"></a>